 Kakawa Cocoa Beans

 Imagine the smooth and subtle tastes of Old World chocolates, combined with the pure and intense crunch of New World cocoa beans.
-Imagine every kind of chocolate in one bite; fresh-roasted fine-flavor cocoa beans, luscious layers of the best white, milk, and dark chocolates, and a velvety coating of exceptional cocoa powder.
+Every kind of chocolate in one bite; fresh-roasted fine-flavor cocoa beans, luscious layers of the best white, milk, and dark chocolates, and a velvety coating of exceptional cocoa powder.
 That's the experience of Kakawa Cocoa Beans.
-We work hard to make them because they're exceptionally delicious.
+We work hard to make them because they're delicious.
+Our customers agree!

 Kakawa Cocoa Beans— true chocolate for true connoisseurs.

-"They really are quite wonderful.
-One exquisite bean will supply the average person's chocolate AND caffeine needs for a day; so I had five." —Sandra Boynton, Author/Illustrator
+"They really are quite wonderful!
+One exquisite bean will supply the average person's chocolate AND caffeine needs for a day.

 "My father has alzheimers and his short term memory is gone… except when it comes to these cocoa beans.
 He always remembers to tell me to get more." —Farmers' Market Shopper